On Choosing the Poems and Letter

 Runzo, Sandra.
 "Popular Culture."
 Emily Dickinson in Context.
 Ed.
 Eliza Richards.
 New York: Cambridge University Press, 2013, 216-25.

-For another unorthodox reading of this poem, see Jerome Charyn.
+For an unorthodox reading of this poem, see Jerome Charyn.
 “Ballerinas in a Box.”
 A Loaded Gun: Emily Dickinson for the 21st Century.
 New York: Bellevue Literary Press, 2016.

 Before I got my eye